Boat Safe is a community supported site. We may earn commission from links on this page, but we have confidence in all recommended products.

 Now, if you’re thinking of those simplistic old-school-looking box-like structures mounted on two hulls, and with a couple of garden chairs inside, well, let’s just say they’ve come a long way from what they once were.
 Today’s models are designed for luxury and functionality.

 It is loaded with tons of top-of-the-line features, which include bow premium interior upholstery, luxury amenities, lounge seats, stereo speakers, and USB chargers to keep your electronics juiced-up while you spend quality time with friends and family out on the water.
-Our top pick for the best pontoon boat for 2020 is the M3 CRS Sylvan.
+Our top pick for the best pontoon boat is the M3 CRS Sylvan.
 It has a somewhat futuristic appeal to it that’s a far cry from what pontoon boats once were in yesteryears.

 One look at the M3 and you’ll immediately tell it was built to deliver maximum comfort and relaxation.
 That’s why it’s number one on our list.